Telefonica/latch-sdk-ruby/README.md

 #### USING THE SDK IN RUBY ####

 * Require "Latch".
-Keep in mind where the SDK is placed inside your folder structure.
+Keep in mind that you should install the ruby gem to your local rubygems directory before.
 ```
+        require 'rubygems'
-	require '/latch-sdk'
+	require 'latch'
 ```

 * Create a Latch object with the "Application ID" and "Secret" previously obtained.